SandeepSharma1995/Data-Analytics-using-Hive/README.md

 1.Counting no of records

-2. Counting total spending by category of products
+2.Counting total spending by category of products